0TheSpy/DX9_FPS_Limiter/README.md

 DLL injects in the specified process automatically

-When the target process is closed, the injector resumes its awaiting
+When the target process is closed, the injector will resume await

 When closing injector, the hooks inside the process are removed